Login

 Shopify makes lump-sum loans to qualifying ecommerce vendors for a fixed borrowing cost.
 Sellers pay back the loan and the borrowing cost via a daily sales percentage automatically deducted for loan repayment.

-Walmart.com now offers line of credit financing to qualified sellers in its marketplace.
+Both Amazon and Walmart.com offer line of credit financing to qualified sellers in its marketplace.
 Through a partnership with Goldman Sachs, sellers on the platform can apply for a line of credit up to $75,000.

 Platform financing has many advantages.
-Most importantly, the lender understands your business’s sales and cashflow, so it can underwrite and structure financing terms more easily and confidently.
-However, many sellers won’t qualify for platform-based financing.
+Most importantly, the lender understands your business’s sales and cash flow, so it can underwrite and structure financing terms more easily and confidently.
+However, many sellers won’t qualify for platform-based financing and these are often invitation-only.
 Getting approved may be difficult if your business isn’t well established.

 Revenue-based lending

 Revenue-based lending is increasingly popular with ecommerce lenders because it is well-suited to ecommerce cash flows and sales cycles.
 Instead of incurring interest on capital borrowed, the business pays a flat monthly fee of 1% or 2% of the capital advance plus a revenue share percentage.
 This revenue share is collected until the loan amount and fees are repaid.
-The payback period and frequency of payments are usually determined based on historical sales.
+Generally the length and terms of repayment are determined by the sellers historical sales or payout periods.

 The advantage of revenue-based financing is that no credit score is required for approval.
 Businesses can manage cash flow more flexibly in terms of repayment.
 The borrower only pays when it suits their cash flow.
 With this flexibility, sellers can borrow significantly for growth without sacrificing equity and control.
-However, most of these loans require you to have been in business for a minimum period of time and have a substantial sales record.
+Most revenue-based financing still comes with its fair share of eligibility requirements.
+This often boils down to the length of time your business has been operational, baseline recurring monthly sales, and that your online store is in good health.

 Revenue financing is an especially suitable option for companies with proven sales records looking to ramp up sales through extensive marketing.
 By advancing the funds for promotion and growth, as business sales grow, so does revenue shared, so there is an incentive to not only grow but to pay back the loan as soon as possible.